microsoft/Guan/README.md

 * If the argument is a compound, the argument name will be the same as the functor name.
 For example, somegoal(arg0=0, point(1, 2)).
 The name of the second argument is “point”.

-* The custom behavior of a predicate type might implement type-specific syntax sugar.
-This is the case for all symptom types defined in the model.
-As described in the previous section, when a symptom type is defined, meta-data about is arguments are provided.
-The symptom type can thus use the information to automatically add arguments to a symptom predicate.
-More specifically, the syntax sugar for symptom type is that: if the head of a rule with the corresponding symptom type does not have an argument mentioned, the argument will be added automatically with the value being a variable with the same name.
-Furthermore, positional arguments are not allowed for symptom types.
-For example, suppose “mygoal” is a symptom type which has two arguments v1 and v2, the following rules are all equivalent:
+* The custom behavior of a predicate type might implement type-specific syntax sugar: if the head of a rule with the corresponding type does not have an argument mentioned, the argument will be added automatically with the value being a variable with the same name.
+For example, suppose “mygoal” is a type which has two arguments v1 and v2, the following rules are all equivalent:

 ```Prolog
 mygoal :- body